ryanjbudhu/CS435_project1/README.md

 	- vi. ``recusiveTree.py``
 	- vii.
 Use a different way of comparing for max and min in the tree.
   + d) [iterativeTree.py ✓]
 	- i.
-Create functions of a Binary Search Tree that implement the algorithms recursively.
+Create functions of a Binary Search Tree that implement the algorithms iteravely.
 	- ii.
 Input is valid and are integers, and integers are from range -999999 to 999999.
 There are also no duplicate numbers.
 	- iii.
 Test Cases
 		* Input: